Froussios/New-Intro-To-Rx/README.md

 # New-Intro-To-Rx

-This project aims to update http://www.introtorx.com/ to the latest version of Rx for .NET
+This project aims to update introtorx.com to the latest version of Rx.NEt and port to RxJava and RxJs